AlexandreBernardini/DevMobileAvancais/api/ADMIN_PROMOTION_FEATURE.md

 ## Security Features

 ### Authentication & Authorization
-- **Admin Only**: Both endpoints require admin authentication
+- **Any Authenticated User**: Both endpoints require authentication but no specific admin role
 - **No Self-Actions**: Users cannot promote/demote themselves
 - **Active Users Only**: Only active users can be promoted to admin

 ### Audit Logging
 - All promotion/demotion events are logged to console with:
   - Target user information (username and ID)
-  - Acting admin information (username and ID)
+  - Acting user information (username and ID)
   - Timestamp of the action
   - Type of action (promotion/demotion)